mahkoh/jay/README.md

 - Touch and tablet support
 - Damage tracking (any kind of damage causes a complete re-render currently)
-- Selecting the primary device in multi-GPU systems

 ## Native library dependencies